-As does UNESCO's framework, transdisciplinary learning, teaching and research as practiced at Royal Roads "involve different knowledge systems, [or] ways of knowing" (Leslie King, personal communication, August 29, 2018).
-Because they address real-world problems, transdisciplinary approaches also may encompass transgressive methods to address social inequities such as Indigenous and other creative action-oriented methods; these include inclusion of stakeholders in projects and co-creation of knowledge (Robin Cox, personal communication, August 29, 2018).
+As does UNESCO's framework, transdisciplinarity learning, teaching and research as practiced at RRU "involve different knowledge systems, ways of knowing" (Leslie King, personal communication, August 29, 2018).
+Because it is oriented to address real-world problems, transdisciplinary approaches also may encompass transgressive methods to address social inequities such as Indigenous, and other creative action- oriented methods; these include inclusion of stakeholders in projects and co-creation of knowledge (Robin Cox, personal communication, August 29, 2018).
 The conversation continues.

-Drawing on the foregoing theoretical frameworks, we now turn to the core of the LTRM as we see it practiced at Royal Roads.
+Drawing on the foregoing theoretical frameworks, we now turn to the core of the LTRM as we see it practiced at RRU.